Beerkay/beerkay.github.io/index.md

 ### News
-- [IoTGuard: Dynamic Enforcement of Security and Safety Policy in Commodity IoT](https://www.ndss-symposium.org/wp-content/uploads/2019/02/ndss2019_07A-1_Celik_paper.pdf) is accepted to NDSS'19 (will be available soon)
+- [IoTGuard: Dynamic Enforcement of Security and Safety Policy in Commodity IoT](https://www.ndss-symposium.org/wp-content/uploads/2019/02/ndss2019_07A-1_Celik_paper.pdf) is accepted to NDSS'19.
-- [Curie: Policy-based Secure Data Exchange](https://arxiv.org/pdf/1702.08342.pdf) is accepted to CODASPY'19 (will be available soon.)
+- [Curie: Policy-based Secure Data Exchange](https://arxiv.org/pdf/1702.08342.pdf) is accepted to CODASPY'19.
-- I'm serving on the program committee of [AsiaCCS'19](https://asiaccs2019.blogs.auckland.ac.nz/)
+- I'm serving on the program committee of [AsiaCCS'19](https://asiaccs2019.blogs.auckland.ac.nz/).
 - Our paper on [Program Analysis of Commodity IoT application for Security and Privacy: Opportunities and Challenges](https://arxiv.org/pdf/1809.06962.pdf) is now available at arXiv.
-- I gave a talk on IoT Security and Privacy at Northeastern University (host Dr. Engin Kirda)
+- I gave a talk on IoT Security and Privacy at Northeastern University (host Dr. Engin Kirda).
 - I'm serving on the program committee of [NIPS Workshop on Security in Machine Learning'18](https://secml2018.github.io/).
 - My colleague, Xiaolei Wang, and I created [a collection of papers](https://github.com/Beerkay/IoTResearch/blob/master/README.md) we recommend reading for those interested in studying IoT security and privacy.
 - [IoTBench: A micro-benchmark suite to assess the effectiveness of tools for IoT apps](https://github.com/IoTBench/IoTBench-test-suite) is now online.